 Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

-The world’s leading architecture studios shape not only skylines but also the intimate daily experiences of users inside buildings—especially in restrooms, spas, wellness suites, and hospitality bath environments.
+The best architecture firms in the world shape not only the skylines of cities, but also the daily lives of people who use buildings, especially in restrooms, spas, wellness suites, and hospitality bath areas.
 This article explores how firms ranked 11–20 approach bathroom specifications and work with trusted brands such as Hansgrohe, Delta Faucet, FontanaShowers®, and BathSelect.
 The emphasis is on hygienic performance, water and energy efficiency, accessibility, durability, and elegant design.
 Notes herein describe specification patterns and brand fit typical of the firms’ typologies; actual project selections are made case by case.

 • Herzog & de Meuron — Swiss firm celebrated for material innovation and context-driven cultural projects, including Tate Modern, Beijing National Stadium, and M+ Museum.

-• Renzo Piano Building Workshop — Renzo Piano’s practice renowned for light-filled museums, civic centers, and sustainable designs, including Centre Pompidou, Shard London, and Whitney Museum.
+• Renzo Piano Building Workshop — Renzo Piano is known for designing museums, civic centers, and other buildings that let in a lot of light and are good for the environment.
+Some of his most famous works are the Centre Pompidou, the Shard London, and the Whitney Museum.

 • RSHP (Rogers Stirk Harbour + Partners) — Successor to Richard Rogers’ legacy; known for high-tech expressive structures, civic generosity, and innovative projects like Lloyd’s building and Millennium Dome.